Anti-Tracking Apps and Software: the features you need the most

-Nowadays, we can’t go online without having to watch behind our backs.
-Each move of ours on the internet – meaning our requests to sites, servers etc. – sends bits of our personal information, and there are plenty of people out there, who are more than happy to acquire it using tracking software, counters and analytical systems.
-Therefore, people around the globe are becoming more interested in anti-tracking software.
-Every person working on the Internet leaves invisible footsteps there: counters built in websites gather information about their IP-address (and, therefore, about their current location), their browser version, operating system, screen resolution, extensions and lots of other data.
-A site can mark your browser with cookies to gather your statistics, save your settings, or automatically identify you upon repeat visit.
-To safeguard data and protect privacy one needs to consider getting a tracking blocker on his device.
+Every person working on the Internet leaves invisible footsteps: counters built into websites gather information about the user's IP-address (and, therefore, about their current location), their browser version, operating system, screen resolution, extensions and lots of other data.
+A site can mark your browser with cookies to gather your statistics, save your settings, or automatically identify you upon a repeat visit.
+To safeguard data and protect privacy one needs to uncheck many checked boxes within the default settings of their browser and consider installing special software on their device - and that would be a tracking blocker.

 Configure Users-Agents (browsers and other programs), so that they resist tracking as much as they can by:

 Hiding your search queries.
 When accessing the website from search engines like Google, Yahoo etc. the search query better be hidden.

 Sending Do-Not-Track header.
 Sending Do-Not-Track (DNT) HTTP header to accessed websites requires web software to turn off tracking of your actions.

 Removing X-Client-Data header from HTTP requests.
 Prevents Google to transmit Chrome's version and information on changes along with requests to Google domains (such as Double Click and Google Analytics).